varabyte/kobweb-templates/site/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server by typing the following command in a terminal at this project's root:

 ```bash
 kobweb run